Commutation principles for nonsmooth variational problems on Euclidean Jordan algebras: Notations and mathematical backgrounds

 \section{Notations and mathematical backgrounds}

-Throughout this work, $\ip{\cdot}{\cdot}$ refers to an inner product of each Euclidean space that we are considering, and $\norm{\,\cdot\,}$ is the induced norm.
-In particular, for the Euclidean space $\VV$, the symbol $\LV$ stands for the vector space of linear maps from $\VV$ to $\VV$, and we assume that this space is equipped with the Frobenius inner product
+Throughout this work, $\ip{\cdot}{\cdot}$ refers to an inner product of each finite dimensional real inner product space that we are considering, and $\norm{\,\cdot\,}$ is the induced norm.
+In particular, for a finite dimensional real inner product space $\VV$, the symbol $\LV$ stands for the vector space of linear maps from $\VV$ to $\VV$, and we assume that this space is equipped with the Frobenius inner product

 where $\{c_1,\ldots,c_m\}$ is a fixed orthonormal basis of $\VV$.
 For $u,v\in\VV$, the tensor product $u \otimes v \in \LV$ is given by $(u \otimes v)x := \ip{v}{x} u$ for all $x\in\VV$.
 For $a\in\VV$, the adjoint of the linear map $\mathcal{A} : \LV \to \VV$ given by $\mathcal{A} (X)=Xa$ is